Title – A Little Course in Crochet

 I have been crocheting for quite a few years now, and have tackled all sorts of different projects.
 But as I am self-taught I realised there may well be basic techniques, tips and useful crochet stitches that I do not know about.
 In fact there are probably rather a lot!

-And so when I saw this nice little book on sale, I decided that it would be worth investing in to improve my crochet skills and knowledge.
+And so when I saw this nice little book.
+A Little Course in Crochet, on sale, I decided that it would be worth investing in to improve my crochet skills and knowledge.

 In was not disappointed.
 This is an attractive, well illustrated book that is full of useful information as well as very nice projects to try out your new found skills.